 - Set of wool tzitzit, available from local Judaica shops and online

-Embroidery scissors or other sharp-nosed scissors.
+Embroidery scissors or other sharp-nosed scissors

 Make a rectangular pattern, 71″x18″ (180cm x 46cm).
 You can use pattern paper, Kraft paper, wax paper, or pages from your Econ 101 notebook taped together.
 But don’t use anything with smudgy ink or pencil.

-Cut one copy from the wool fabric.
+Cut one copy of the pattern from the wool fabric.

 Now you’re going to remove a square of fabric from each corner.
 On each short end of the tallit, measure in 3 5/8″ from each corner.
 Use pins or a light pencil to mark a line up to the removed thread.
 Cut along this line, and then cut across the line of removed thread just up to the first cut.